sathwik-katepally/movie_PR/README.md

 # Movie Recommendation System

-This repository contains a partially implemented Movie Recommendation System.
-Your task is to complete the implementation as part of the assessment.
+This repository contains a incomplete functions for Movie Recommendation System code, for Personality Embeddings study.
+Your task is to complete the implement the functions as part of the assessment.

 ## Project Description